Skip to main content

 Overview

-Condensed Matter Physics underpins almost every conceivable aspect of our lives, from electronics (including the computer and screen this web page is being displayed on!) through advanced materials to biological systems.
-In addition to a myriad of 'real world' applications, condensed matter physics also enables us to study fundamental physics such as quantum behaviour and emergent phenomena through laboratory-scale experiments.
+Condensed Matter Physics underpins almost every aspect of our lives, from electronics (including the computer and screen this web page is being displayed on!) through advanced materials to biological systems.
+In addition to a myriad of 'real world' applications, condensed matter physics enables us to study fundamental physics such as quantum behaviour and emergent phenomena through laboratory-scale experiments.
 In this laboratory there are a range of projects which demonstrate some of the breadth of this area of physics including the opportunity to make your own high temperature superconductors, optically probe the basic electronic structure of solids and measure phase transitions at low temperatures.

 All the experiments in the Condensed Matter Physics Laboratory have some element of computer control, which enables long measurements (for example, overnight) to be performed and provides an opportunity to develop the project/analyse results whilst data is acquired.
-In fact it is strongly recommended that you analyse data 'in real time' to make the most intelligent choices about what to do next.
+In fact, it is strongly recommended that you analyse data 'in real time' to make the most intelligent choices about what to do next.
 Automation of experiments is achieved by using industry standard software (LABVIEW) which provides a straightforward, graphical method of communicating with a wide range of equipment including multimeters, lock-in amplifiers, oscilloscopes, temperature probes etc.

 Projects